-The life cycle of major infrastructure and resource development projects comprises planning and EA, pre-construction and permitting, construction and monitoring, operations, and decommissioning.
+The life cycle of major infrastructure and resource development projects comprises planning and environmental assessment, pre-construction and permitting, construction and monitoring, operations, and decommissioning.
+The life cycle of EMPs tends to follow these project phases.

-As projects evolve from EA through construction and beyond, the purpose (and often level of detail) of EMPs also evolves.
 During the EA, EMPs give confidence to regulators, Indigenous groups, and other participants in the regulatory process about how adverse effects to valued components will be mitigated.
-Post EA and prior to construction, EMPs are updated to reflect up-to-date project details and submitted for Indigenous consultation and regulatory approval, often supporting permit acquisition.
+Post EA and prior to construction, EMPs are updated and submitted for Indigenous consultation and regulatory approval, often supporting permit acquisition.
 Concurrent with this step, EMPs may be relied on as part of the process for procuring contractors.
-During construction, EMPs outline requirements for contractors to minimize environmental effects of construction activities and monitoring.
+During construction, EMPs outline requirements for contractors to minimize environmental effects of construction activities.
 Although not discussed further in this paper, some projects may require EMPs for post-construction phases described above.

 The purpose of EMPs, and often the team writing the EMPs, changes between project phases.
-Remember that EMPs required by EAO certificates are legally binding and enforceable, so what you write in the EA phase can influence environmental compliance later.
+Remember that EMPs required by EAO certificates are legally binding and enforceable, so what you write in the EA phase can influence environmental compliance later on.
 Consider the full life cycle of EMPs at each phase: